ecmdeveloper/ecmdeveloper.github.io/_posts/2018-05-20-changing-content-navigator-labels.md

 date: 2018-05-01 12:00
 layout: "single"
 categories: "ContentNavigator"
 excerpt: "Sometimes you may want to make small changes to the IBM Content Navigator interface.
-This article introduces a custom Content Navigator plugin which allows you to change the labels in a convenient manner."
+This article introduces a custom plugin which allows you to change the labels in a convenient manner."
 ---

 <i class="fa fa-lg fa-download" aria-hidden="true"></i> [Download](https://github.com/ecmdeveloper/icn-plugins/releases/download/v1.0.0/labelmanager.jar)&nbsp;